 Lincoln Financial Field

 As the table shows, the Eagles own the rivalry on Monday Night Football.
-In eight Monday night games so far, the Eagles hold a commanding lead of seven wins versus one for the Giants.
-They are scheduled to play again in 2019.
+In nine Monday night games so far, the Eagles hold a commanding lead of eight wins versus one for the Giants.

 1978: The Miracle at the Meadowlands (aka "the Fumble")